John Campbell, 9th Duke of Argyll: Governor General of Canada

 Throughout his term of office, Lorne was intensely interested in Canada and Canadians.
 He travelled throughout the country, encouraging the establishment of numerous institutions, and met with First Nations and other Canadians from all walks of life.
 At Rideau Hall, he and Princess Louise hosted many social functions, including numerous ice skating and tobogganing parties as well as balls, dinners and state occasions.
 His small collection of First Nations artefacts was purchased by the British Museum in 1887.

 After Canada

 Princess Louise returned to England in 1881 and Lord Lorne followed two years later in 1883, when his book, Memories of Canada and Scotland, was published.

 In 1907, strenuous efforts were taken by officials to ensure that Lorne's name was not dragged into the investigation of the theft of the Irish Crown Jewels.
-This was due to the fact that his closest friend was Lord Ronald Gower, who while innocent, was associated with several of the circle who were implicated in it.
+This was due to the fact that his closest friend was Lord Ronald Gower who, while innocent of the crime, was associated with several of the circle who were implicated in it.

-Lorne was Governor and Constable of Windsor Castle from 1892 to 1914 and he sat as MP for Manchester South from 1895 until the death of his father on 24 April 1900, when he succeeded as 9th and 2nd Duke of Argyll.
+Lorne was Governor and Constable of Windsor Castle from 1892 to 1914.
+He sat in the Commons as MP for Manchester South from 1895 until the death of his father on 24 April 1900, when he succeeded as 9th and 2nd Duke of Argyll, thus moving to the House of Lords.
 He and Princess Louise lived at Kensington Palace until his death from pneumonia in 1914.
 He is buried at Kilmun Parish Church.